jamessteeleii/wheelchair_rugby_sprints/README.md

 # wheelchair_rugby_sprints
-Study exploring the efefcts of disability type and classification on sprint and repeated sprint ability in wheelchair rugby athletes
+Study exploring the effects of disability type and classification on sprint and repeated sprint ability in wheelchair rugby athletes